Pakistan: Baluchistan militant attacks leave dozens dead – DW – 08/26/2024

 The first attack took place overnight on Sunday in the Baluchistan district of Musakhail, senior police official Ayub Achakzai said, where militants set some 10 vehicles ablaze.

-They targeted vehicles from buses to goods trucks, killing at least 23 people.
+They targeted vehicles from buses to goods trucks, killing at least 23 people and setting some 35 vehicles ablaze.
+These included buses and cars, but also goods vehicles.

 "The armed men also not only killed passengers but also killed the drivers of trucks carrying coal," said Hameed Zahir, deputy commissioner of the area.